FAQ & Useful Links

 What should I wear?

-We provide a splash jacket and splash pants to every customer free upon arrival at the launch site on our whitewater trips.
+We provide a splash jacket to every customer free upon arrival at the launch site on our whitewater trips.
 The best clothes are ones that dry quickly.
 A bathing suit is usually the best way to start.
 Synthetic shorts or trunks and a light polyesteror other synthetic shirt are fine for warm days.
 Cool days require a bit more preparation.
 Always avoid heavy cotton clothing like jeans or sweat pants and sweatshirts.
 Cotton is extremely absorbent and will soak up all that river water, making you wet and cold.
 Synthetic clothing such as polar fleece, rash guards, exercise wear, thermal underwear, nylon jog pants, tights and polypro are your best choices when the weather is cooler and are all better choices than cotton.
 For maximum comfort on cooler days, a wetsuit may be the best choice.
 They’re available for rent at our office.
 Secure shoes are required for all trips.
 Wear shoes you don’t mind getting wet.
 Sneakers are fine and sandals are good on warmer days, but they must have a heel strap and stay on if you had to go for a swim. (no flip-flops or Crocs!)
 Neoprene booties are available for rent as well.
 We also recommend that you bring along some dry clothes to leave on the bus.
 They’ll be waiting for you there when you get off the river.

 How can I track river flows?